 Step 3: Zoom In On the Events

-At first, the data will just be a big spike on the left.
 Zoom in by clicking on the blue column and then dragging with your mouse until it’s evenly distributed across the time series chart.
 This will make it easier to see trends.
+You can also Zoom in using the magnifying glass.

 Step 4: Save Your Search